-Most women need to take combined hormone replacement therapy - HRT that contains both oestrogen and progestogen (the synthetic form of the hormone progesterone), because oestrogen on its own may increase the risk of developing cancer of the lining of the uterus.
+Most women need to take combined menopausal hormone therapy - MHT that contains both oestrogen and progestogen (a naturally-occurring or synthetic form of the hormone progesterone).
+While it’s the oestrogen in MHT that relieves menopausal symptoms, oestrogen taken on its own can increase the risk of developing cancer of the lining of the uterus.
 (Women who've had their uterus removed can take oestrogen on its own.)

 Some women should generally not take HRT because of pre-existing medical problems, such as breast cancer, previous stroke or heart attack, blood clots or liver disease.
 Talk to your doctor about whether or not HRT is a suitable treatment option for you.

 There are alternative treatments for menopause symptoms in women unable to take MHT.
 Ask your doctor if they would be suitable for you.

 What are phytoestrogens and can they help treat menopause symptoms?

 Phytoestrogens are weak oestrogen-like substances that occur naturally in certain plants.
 They include:

 - isoflavones, which are found in soybeans, chickpeas and other legumes; and

 - lignans, which occur in flaxseeds (linseeds), whole grains and some fruits and vegetables.